 Our firm is deeply committed to providing impactful pro bono legal assistance to individuals and organizations in need across a broad range of constitutional, civil rights and other public interest matters.

 The Brady Center to Prevent Gun Violence announced the settlement of a lawsuit against a Texas gun dealer on behalf of Sandra Mata, whose husband, Rudy Mata, was killed with a gun the dealer had sold.
+In 2015, Paul, Weiss, along with the Brady Center, filed the lawsuit in Tarrant County, Texas on behalf of Mrs. Mata against Pioneer Pawn Shop and its owners, Robert and Pamela Furr, for negligently providing her husband’s killer with the handgun used in the shooting.

 Paul, Weiss Obtains Temporary Restraining Order Preventing Deportation of Indonesian Christians in New Jersey

 Paul, Weiss and co-counsel ACLU and ACLU of New Jersey filed a habeas petition and class action complaint in the District of New Jersey on behalf of a group of Indonesian Christians seeking to avoid deportation.
+That same evening, Judge Salas issued a temporary restraining order staying deportations pending further briefing.

 In Evenwel v.
 Abbott, the U.S. Supreme Court held that the "One Person, One Vote" principle under the Equal Protection Clause of the 14th Amendment allows states to use total population, not just total voting-eligible population, in drawing legislative districts.